marcodelmastro/SynacorChallenge/README.md

   * Blue coin (9 dots)
   * Shiny coin (pentagon on one side)
 * Coin puzzle solution: (9, 2, 5, 7, 3) blue, red, shiny, concave, corroded
+* Hacked the VM to read a prepackaged list of instructions
+* Hacked the interface to print and modify the register.
+Register 7 is usually 0, if changed to any other number I get:
+> A strange, electronic voice is projected into your mind:
+>  "Unusual setting detected!
+Starting confirmation process!
+Estimated time to completion: 1 billion years."

 ## Codes

 Code 1: iwAXllQmiZDv (it was in the instructions!)